Meonako/renamer/README.md

 # What's this for?

-Maybe not for any normal user but `Textual Inversion Embedding` trainer who will, most likely, find themselves struggle to rename all the result files
+- [`Textual Inversion Embedding`](https://huggingface.co/docs/diffusers/training/text_inversion) trainer who will, most likely, find themselves struggle to rename all the result files
 > Take a look at the [demo](https://github.com/Meonako/renamer#demo) section

 # Usage